digitalhhz/appliance/README.md

 ## Part 2: How to build a new application

-0. To have a connection to the Base Appliance - Fork this Repo
+1. To have a connection to the Base Appliance - Fork this Repo and clone your new repository to your target application hardware.

-1. Otherwise clone this base appliance repository

 `sudo git clone`